francescodeaglio/cy4soccer/README.md

 The whole project serves the streamlit dashboard which can be found at this link: https://share.streamlit.io/francescodeaglio/cy4soccer/streamlit_home.py

-The initial aim of the project was to efficiently match passage patterns (e.g. an ABAC pattern means that I, A, pass the ball to another player, B, who passes it back to me and I pass it to a third player, C).
+The initial aim of the project was to efficiently match passing motifs (e.g. an ABAC pattern means that I, A, pass the ball to another player, B, who passes it back to me and I pass it to a third player, C).
 Right from the start, Cypher seemed a good ally for solving this problem, as it is a pattern matching language 'by example'.
 ### Preprocessing
 The data is originally in JSON format and has been translated into nodes and relationships